 You can hike on the glaciers, but the signs will warn you to go with a group tour or the appropriate equipment.

 Reynisfjara Beach has a large board warning visitors to beware of huge waves coming out of nowhere.
 There’s even a news story on the board about a tourist drowning here.

 More warning signs!
 Keep your cameras out of the streams, because the fish here are divas and they do not want your electronic equipment intruding on their space.

 The cool part about Iceland is that the best roadside attractions are natural features.
 This little stream has mini waterfalls and rushing water even though it’s only a few inches deep.

 Some restaurants serve fermented shark cubes.
 No, they do not taste good.

 Do some forest hiking in eastern Iceland and you might come across wild mushrooms.
 Consume at your own risk!

 The coastlines are so beautiful in Iceland.
 You’ll want to bring a camera.
 Just be careful not to fall off the edge.
 This guy was perilously close!

 That town has a large lake with an abandoned ship.
-I really wanted to take northern lights photos here because they would have been amazing, but the lights didn’t come out
+I really wanted to take northern lights photos here because they would have been amazing with the ship in the foreground.
+But sadly the lights didn’t come out that night.

 And of course there’s the famous US Navy plane crash of 1973.
 The wreckage is a popular tourist attraction these days, even though it requires a 45-minute hike each way.